th2-net/th2-codec-generic/codec-itch/README.md

 If set to value of `true` all of the decoded messages will be wrapped to the special message.
 Otherwise, the decoded messages will be returned without wrapping them.

+## Release notes

++ 5.1.1
+  + Fixed the decoding negative value of Price type to BigDecimal